What is electrochemotherapy?

 Retreatment may be considered on follow-up 4 weeks or longer after the initial procedure.

-Several studies have shown electrochemotherapy to be effective, with two thirds of tumours shrinking over the next 4 to 10 weeks.
-The table below shows the results o a
+Several studies have shown electrochemotherapy to be effective, with two-thirds of tumours shrinking over the next 4 to 10 weeks.

-In a multicentre study1 of 44 patients with 145 tumours treated with bleomcyin or cisplatin, 74% of the tumours had complete response (they disappeared) and 11% had partiaal response on follow-up 60 days after treatment.
+In a multicentre study1 of 44 patients with 145 tumours treated with bleomycin or cisplatin, 74% of the tumours had a complete response (they disappeared) and 11% had partial response on follow-up 60 days after treatment.

 Electrochemotherapy usually stops bleeding, ulceration and pain quickly, and the tumours shrink over a few weeks.
 However:

 - Bleeding may occur

 - It may be unsuccessful; electrotherapy can be repeated.